Bucharest nightlife… ahoy there! (updated for 2015 – so go for it and HAVE FUN!)

 But you say you don’t want a club.
 You want something that’s more relaxed.

 You have the other obvious choice in this case – Lipscani.
 Also known as the Old Town of Bucharest.
 Only a pedestrian zone, the cluster of old houses built in 1920’s architecture is now literally an open party, with pubs, bars, small clubs and party-goers-know-what-else every other step you take.
 You can eat on the street, on the steps of the Romanian National Bank, have a beer (or too many), party, rave, scream, yell… As long as it’s within the law, you can do it.
 And you can do it until you wish.

 What makes it so special?
 Probably most of the people around you will cheer you on.
 Lipscani is bustling with activity even at 4 or 5 am when usually everyone takes off for home.
 Traffic jams around the area are common at 10 pm and at 6 am in the morning, so be prepared.
 The same concept applies here as well – the people make it worth it, so don’t be afraid to dance on the bar.
 You will get cheered on if you’re doing a good job!

-Places to go to
+Places to go to in Bucharest

 Caru’ Cu Bere – the traditional Romanian restaurant, housed in a historic landmark built in the 19th century